alan-turing-institute/HDS-DiscussionGroup/CONTRIBUTING.md

 This repository is a place to share resources for the 'Humanities - Data Science' (HDS) discussion and interest group and we welcome suggestions and contributions.
 You can report mistakes and errors, propose a topic for discussion, offer resources or help create posts based on past discussions.

-For any organisation related queries or concern, you can directly reach out to the organisers Federico Nanni (email:  fnanni@turing.ac.uk).
+For any organisation related queries or concern, you can directly reach out to the organisers by dropping an email to Federico Nanni (email:  fnanni@turing.ac.uk).
 We have a [Code of Conduct](./CODE_OF_CONDUCT.md) that applies to all the activities and projects involved in this event.

 Whatever is your background and availability, there is a way to contribute on this GitHub repository.